Tangle-tree duality in abstract separation systems: Terminology and basic facts

-As with set separations, the set of small separations in~$\vS$ is closed down in~$\vS$: if $\vs$ is small then so is any $\vr\le\vs$, because $\vr\le\vs\le\sv\le\rv$ by~\eqref{invcomp}.
-As with set separations, trivial abstract separations are small: if $s$ witnesses the triviality of~$\vr$, then $\vr < \vs$ as well as $\vr < \sv$, and hence $\vr < \vs < \rv$ by~\eqref{invcomp}.
-(This inequality also shows that trivial separations are never degenerate.)
+All trivial separations are small: if $s$ witnesses the triviality of~$\vr$, then $\vr < \vs$ as well as $\vr < \sv$, and hence $\vr < \vs < \rv$ by~\eqref{invcomp}.
+As these inequalities are strict, trivial separations are never degenerate.

-Small but nontrivial separations are somewhat rare: if $\vs$ is small, then every $\vr < \vs$ is not only small but in fact trivial, witnessed by~$s$ (since also $\vr < \vs\le\sv$).
+Small but nontrivial separations can exist but are rare: only the maximal small separations in~$\vS$ can be nontrivial.
+Indeed, if $\vs$ is small then every $\vr < \vs$ is not only small but in fact trivial, since $\vr < \vs\le\sv$.
 As trivial separations are small, this means that they, too, are closed down in~$\vS$.
-We thus have two down-closed subsets of~$\vS$: the set of trivial separations, and the (possibly) slightly larger set of small separations.
-Neither of these will be particularly helpful with our intended notion of abstract tangles.
-But both are important, because they keep getting in the way.
-For example, they arise naturally as infima of separations that are not small (let alone trivial), and we shall have to deal with such infima all the time.
-(Silly example: if $\{A,B\}$ is a bipartition of~$V\!$ into nonempty subsets, then the infimum of $(A,B)$ and $(B,A)$ is the trivial separation $(A\cap B, A\cup B) = (\emptyset,V)$.)
+We thus have two down-closed subsets of~$\vS$: the set of trivial separations, and the (possibly) slightly larger set of small separations. \COMMENT{}

-Note also that if $\vr$ is trivial in~$\vS$, witnessed by~$s$, then $\vr < \vs < \rv$ by~\eqref{invcomp}.
-Hence if $\vr$ is trivial, then $\rv$ cannot be trivial, because that would imply that $\vr < \rv < \vr$.
-In particular, trivial separations are never degenerate.

-If $\vS$ is non-empty and finite, \COMMENT{} its separations cannot all be trivial or co-trivial: if $\vr$ is maximal among the trivial ones, then both orientations of every $s\in S$ witnessing the triviality of~$\vr$ are nontrivial. \COMMENT{}